Quick Answer: Dynamic Pricing Software For Retail

 - Audit trails: who approved a price, why it changed, what rule fired, and what happened afterward.

-Before funding a broad rollout, score readiness across data, pricing rules, integrations, approval workflows, and measurement.
+Before funding a broad rollout, score readiness across data quality, rule ownership, integration access, approval workflow, and KPI measurement.
 A low score does not mean the idea is bad.
 It means the first release should be narrower and more supervised.
+Teams considering agent-like pricing workflows can also use the AI Agent Readiness Assessment to pressure-test workflow clarity, data readiness, integration access, and human-review controls.

 A Practical Pilot Roadmap